 Human rights: These are fundamental to a just society.
 Alphinity aims to promote and respect observance of basic human rights and freedoms and will encourage its investee companies to do the same.
 Alphinity was a signatory to the PRI engagement with the Australian Parliament which has resulted in the establishment of a Modern Slavery Act.
 Further information can be found in the Modern Slavery Factsheet.

 Climate Change: Alphinity acknowledges the findings of the Intergovernmental Panel on Climate Change and supports the United Nation Paris Agreement to limit global warming to below 2°C. We believe that a global challenge such as this needs to be addressed by coordinated actions by all parties, including investors, private business, and particularly our own government.
 Anthropogenic climate change is a material social and economic threat and could, in some cases, present economic opportunities to investee companies.
 The actions of businesses and individuals can play a critical part in mitigating the impact of a changing climate.
 We therefore need to take into account the short, medium and long term impacts on companies’ earnings and valuations considering the material current and future climate change risks, including both threats and opportunities.

-Further details on Alphinity’s approach to responsible investment can be found here.
+Further details on Alphinity’s approach to ESG can be found in the ESG Policy.